 Here are some more tips on how to clean upholstery: DIY Upholstery Cleaner: Deep Cleaning Your Furniture

 How to get melted crayon out of a washing machine or dryer drum

 If crayon has melted into your washing machine or dryer drum it will probably continue to destroy your clothes.
 Luckily, there’s a quick and easy method to get the melted crayon out.

 #4 Vinegar and Baking Soda Method

 To start out, you need some white vinegar, baking soda, and some old towels.
 Rub some vinegar onto the stain with the old towel.
 Sometimes, using only the vinegar is enough to remove the crayon wax.
 If it is a stubborn stain or has been baked onto the dryer drum, add a bit of baking soda.
 In combination with the vinegar, it should form a kind of paste.
 With a bit of elbow grease and wiping in a circular motion, the wax should easily start to dissolve.

 There you have it.
 These are some simple straightforward methods for how to remove melted crayon stains.
 Using household items and environmentally-friendly ingredients will hopefully save you some dollars on expensive and often aggressive chemical cleaners.
-Now your family can keep creating Picasso moments without you having to buy a new rug.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Now your family can keep creating Picasso moments without you having to buy a new rug.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?